Maid Food Allowance Singapore 2026: The S$300 Rule Explained

 8. Halal-Specific Considerations for Muslim Helpers

-Roughly 70% of Indonesian helpers and a meaningful share of Filipino helpers from Mindanao are Muslim.
+The majority of Indonesian helpers, and a meaningful share of Filipino helpers from Mindanao, are Muslim.
 If your household is not halal, industry-norm accommodations include:

 These accommodations are baseline professionalism, not a favour.